vsgosnell/md-simulation-analysis/README.md

 A representative subset of processed data is provided in the `data/` directory to demonstrate the analysis workflow.
 The scripts are written to support multiple simulation runs and complexes.

-All figures shown in the `plots/` directory were generated using the full datasets.
+Figures shown in the `plots/` directory were generated using either the example or full datasets.